GoyalRohan/PhysicsWallah-Assignment/README.md

 ## Description

 This web service provides various API endpoints to manage a dataset of records.
-It includes functionalities such as adding and deleting records, fetching summary statistics, fetching summary statistics department-wise, fetching summary statistics department-subdepartment and authentication/authorization.
+It includes functionalities such as adding and deleting records, fetching summary statistics, fetching summary statistics department-wise, fetching summary statistics department-subdepartment, and authentication/authorization.

 ## Deployment